|149 Home | Syllabus | Weekly Schedule & Quizzes | Cleveland's classes | Cleveland's homepage ||

 Site and photos copyright © 2001 to end of Anthropocene by David A. Cleveland

 Students attend two lectures and one discussion section each week.
-Written assignments based on interactive modules are due in section each week.
-There are 4 short quizzes (best 3 count), and a final exam.
+Written assignments are due in section each week.
+There are 3 scheduled quizzes (best 2 count), 4 unscheduled short quizzes, and a final exam.
 There is no research paper.

 Prerequisite for this course is Upper-division standing.